mbodiai/embodied-agents/README.md

 The dataset is saved to `./saved_datasets`.
 Learn more about augmenting, and fine-tuning with this dataset by filling out this [form](https://forms.gle/rv5rovK93dLucma37).

-### Dataset Replayer
+### Replayer

-The [Replayer](src/mbodied_agents/data/replaying.py) class is designed to process and manage data stored in HDF5 files generated by `Recorder`.
+The [Replayer](mbodied/data/replaying.py) class is designed to process and manage data stored in HDF5 files generated by `Recorder`.
 It provides a variety of functionalities, including reading samples, generating statistics, extracting unique items, and converting datasets for use with HuggingFace.
 The Replayer also supports saving specific images during processing and offers a command-line interface for various operations.

 Example for iterating through a dataset from Recorder with Replayer: